 The Long-Term Tax Rate

 Capital gains tax rates depend on whether you own an asset long term or short term.
 Normally, you must hold ownership of an asset for at least one year to qualify for the more favorable long-term rates.
 Any asset owned for less than a year before you sell it is taxed as ordinary income according to your tax bracket, and this can be a significantly higher rate.
-But the IRS taxes all capital gains on inheritances at the lower long-term rate.
-You can hold the stocks for one day or for 10 years and still get that long-term rate: zero percent for single taxpayers who earn up to $38,600 as of 2018 or 15 percent for those who earn between $38,601 and $425,800.
+However, the IRS taxes all capital gains on inheritances at the lower long-term rate.
+You can hold the stocks for one day or for 10 years and still receive the same long-term rate.
+Currently, rates are zero percent for single taxpayers who earn up to $38,600 as of 2018 or 15 percent for those who earn between $38,601 and $425,800.
 These thresholds increase to $77,200 and $479,000 for married taxpayers who file joint returns.
-Those with incomes higher than this pay 20 percent.
+Those with incomes higher than these levels will pay 20 percent tax.

 - Kiplinger: The Tax Hit on Inherited Stock